UNICAT 2.4 SAIL

 Unicat 2.4 Sail uses the same inverted vee hull as the original Unicat.
 The inverted vee is much more stable than conventional dinghies which translates to a stable and safe tender and a forgiving sailboat.
 The high freeboard also ensures a dry ride in most conditions.

 Despite the boxy appearance, the carefully optimized semi-displacement hull is very efficient.
 The Unicat is very easy to row, even with passengers and performs well under motor too.
-With a 3.3hp outboard the Unicat can reach speeds up to 9 knots (depending on loading and sea conditions) and is suitable for a maximum of 5hp.
+With a 5hp outboard the Unicat can reach speeds up to 15 knots (depending on loading and sea conditions) and is suitable for a maximum of 5hp.
 The easily driven nature of the hull results in good sailing speeds in most conditions.

 The T shaped seating arrangement allows passengers to be placed to allow correct trim of the boat in all load conditions.
 The seats are fully enclosed, giving plenty of reserve buoyancy and enhancing the safety of the boat.
 Watertight storage compartments can also be installed in the seats to store small items such as keys, cellphones and food.
+Seat infills convert the back half of the boat into a flat deck for more comfort while sailing.

 Construction is 4mm Meranti plywood or similar.
 Stitch and tape construction is quick and easy, and produces a boat which is lightweight and strong.
 Optional full size cutting templates save you hours of measuring work, and can be cut out and stuck to the plywood using removable spray adhesive.